 Does the JBL Xtreme 3 make a successful follow-up?

-Editor’s note: this JBL Xtreme 3 review was updated on March 10, 2022, to include a frequency response chart and answer some FAQs.
+Editor’s note: this JBL Xtreme 3 review was updated on September 12, 2023, to update formatting, grammar.

 - Partiers are sure to enjoy the IP67 rating that the JBL Xtreme 3 merits, along with its loud output, stable connection, and aux port.